gotgenes/dotfiles/README.rst

 .. _VAM: https://github.com/MarcWeber/vim-addon-manager

 ..
 [1]  I prefer the vi-style of command line editing over the EMACS
         style.
-If your preference is the EMACS style, be sure to edit the appropriate lines in ``.inputrc`` and ``.bashrc``!
+If your preference is the EMACS-style, be sure to edit the appropriate lines in ``.inputrc`` and ``.bashrc``!

 ..
 [2]  I found the best practice for plugin management was to tell the